 - heart, kidney or liver failure

 Currently, sleep medicine offers several type of drugs for the treatment of excessive sleepiness.
 Of course, treating the underlying cause of the symptom would theoretically be a better approach, but that’s not always possible.
-(A sleep coach/doctor would be able to tell you whether or not it’s possible in your case.)
+(A sleep consultant/doctor would be able to tell you whether or not it’s possible in your case.)
 Remember, while stimulants promote wakefulness, they cannot substitute for sleep; you should always try to obtain sufficient sleep whenever possible.

 Following is the list of medications commonly used for excessive daytime sleepiness: